2 or more items

 Triterpenes are non-water soluble, so all hot-water-only extracts could be discarded as well - hot water extracts do not contain the non-water solubles (triterpenes, sterols) in a bioavailable form.

 Filtering these out took care of a lot of the remaining (mostly cheaper) extracts but, surprisingly, also included all Japanese Reishi products.
-Japanese Reishi products are without exception all very expensive but offer surprisingly little value for money (for more info about how to determine the value for money, go here).
+Japanese Reishi products are without exception all very expensive but offer surprisingly little value for money (for more info about how to determine the value for money, check the first entry on this page with articles).

 For some reason the Japanese only use hot water extraction.
 On top of that many add additives and fillers - more about that later.
 Despite their reputation (the result of good marketing), Japanese Reishi products do not live up to the expectations.